Missing New York 9-year-old Charlotte Sena found, suspect in custody

 “Charlotte Sena has been located and in good health,” New York State Police said in a short press release.
 “A suspect is in custody.
 This is still an active investigation.”

-Before she was located, Sena was last seen around 6:15 p.m. on Saturday at the Moreau Lake State Park in Saratoga County, about 35 miles north of Albany.
+Sena disappeared while riding her bike early Saturday evening at Moreau Lake State Park, a heavily wooded area some 35 miles (60 kilometers) north of Albany.

-The fourth-grader was riding her bicycle around a campsite loop in the bucolic park with other children when she decided to ride around one more time by herself.
-Her parents became alarmed when she failed to return after 15 minutes, Gov. Kathy Hochul said at a briefing Sunday.

 The girl’s mother called 911 after her bicycle was found around 6:45 p.m.
 Saturday.
 Police feared she may have been abducted.